rust-lang-ru/book/rustbook-en/src/ch09-02-recoverable-errors-with-result.md

 method.

 The body of the function starts by calling the `File::open` function.
-Then we handle the `Result` value returned with a `match` similar to the `match` in Listing 9-4, only instead of calling `panic!` in the `Err` case, we return early from this function and pass the error value from `File::open` back to the calling code as this function’s error value.
-If `File::open` succeeds, we store the file handle in the variable `f` and continue.
+Then we handle the `Result` value with a `match` similar to the `match` in Listing 9-4.
+If `File::open` succeeds, the file handle in the pattern variable `file` becomes the value in the mutable variable `f` and the function continues.
+In the `Err` case, instead of calling `panic!`, we use the `return` keyword to return early out of the function entirely and pass the error value from `File::open`, now in the pattern variable `e`, back to the calling code as this function’s error value.

-Then we create a new `String` in variable `s` and call the `read_to_string` method on the file handle in `f` to read the contents of the file into `s`.
+So if we have a file handle in `f`, the function then creates a new `String` in variable `s` and calls the `read_to_string` method on the file handle in `f` to read the contents of the file into `s`.
 The `read_to_string` method also returns a `Result` because it might fail, even though `File::open` succeeded.
 So we need another `match` to handle that `Result`: if `read_to_string` succeeds, then our function has succeeded, and we return the username from the file that’s now in `s` wrapped in an `Ok`.
 If `read_to_string` fails, we return the error value in the same way that we returned the error value in the `match` that handled the return value of `File::open`.
 However, we don’t need to explicitly say `return`, because this is the last expression in the function.

 The code that calls this code will then handle getting either an `Ok` value that contains a username or an `Err` value that contains an `io::Error`.
 We